How Drug Addiction Affects Relationships With Your ChildrenAlyssa

 The time is now to get help so that you can not only work on overcoming your addiction, but also repair your relationship with your kids before it is too late.
 Our family addiction program in West Palm could help you both work on repairing these strained relationships and help your children’s futures.

-If you are ready to start your journey to sobriety for the sake of yourself and your children, call us immediately at 888-280-4763.
+If you are ready to start your journey to sobriety for the sake of yourself and your children, call us immediately at 561-677-9374.
 Don’t you want to be the person that your kids can look up to?
 We also offer family addiction programs to help your entire family heal.

 - Behavioral Health of the Palm Beaches – The Effects of Drug Addiction on Family Members